jlmacedo770/CouponsAccepted/README.md

 The problem addressed in this report is identifying what driving scenarios and characteristics would lead to a higher acceptance rate for coupons that are aimed to entice drivers to visit one of five establishments: Coffee Houses, Bars, Carry Out, Cheap Restuarants, and More Expensive Restaurants.

 The data analyzed in ths exercised was a csv file comprised of 26 columns with one column representing a "Yes/No" on whether a driver would accept a coupon.
 The other columns were various driver demographics (age, gender, occupation), driving scenarios (time of day, passengers), and driver behavioral data (amount of times a driver frequented an establishment).

+Initial analysis of the data showed two main problems that needed to be addressed.
+First, a column "car" lists the type of car a person drives.
+Only 1.5% of survey respondents provided an answer rendering the column useless for analysis.
+Second, there were five behavioral columns that allowed respondents to populate how often they frequented one of the five establishments.
+There were a few missing values for each of the establishemnt types, so empty data was replaced with the "never" indication.